xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 4. Save the test case when you're done.

-   > Once a test step is added as any of the **Binary Statement**, it will **not** be allowed to change it into another keyword.
+   > Once a test step is added as any of the **Binary Statement**, it is not allowed to change into another keyword.

 ### In Script view

-The **Script** view of a test case allows you to programmatically define and handle binary statements easily using either Groovy or Java languages.
+The **Script** view of a test case allows you to programmatically define and handle binary statements using either Groovy or Java languages.

 **For example**: